-Requirement Comments 13 The business sponsor must ensure that CBP- approved signage is posted at each gate location, while the biometric boarding processing is ongoing.
+Requirement Comments 13 The business sponsor must ensure that CBP-approved signage is posted at each location, while the biometric debarkation and embarkation is ongoing.
 The signage requirements are described below.
-The signage must be clearly visible and placed at a sufficient distance in front of the camera in order to provide the traveler with a reasonable opportunity to read the content and opt- out before reaching the photo capture area.
-Where signage is at least 22 inches wide and 28 inches tall, only one sign needs to be present.
+The signage must be clearly visible and placed at a sufficient distance in front of the camera in order to provide the traveler with a reasonable opportunity to read the content and optout before reaching the photo capture area.
+Where signage is at least 22 inches wide and 28 inches tall, only one sign needs to be present at each processing location.
 If signage is smaller than 22 inches wide and 28 inches tall, a minimum of two signs need to be present unless accompanied by e-signage (described below).
 Posted signage should never be smaller than 7 inches wide and 11 inches tall.
 Business sponsors can elect to display e-signage in either a static or slide show format.
-Should e- signage be displayed as part of a slide show, it must be visible for at least 45 seconds once every 5 minutes and be accompanied by at least one posted sign of a size no smaller than 7 inches wide by 11 inches tall.
-If the signage is displayed in a static format, it must be maintained as such throughout the entirety of the boarding process.
+Should e-signage be displayed as part of a slide show, it must be visible for at least 45 seconds once every 5 minutes and be accompanied by at least one posted sign of a size no smaller than 7 inches wide by 11 inches tall.
+If the signage is displayed in a static format, it must be maintained as such throughout the entirety of the debarkation and embarkation process.
 Signage will be reviewed periodically to ensure it is readable for travelers prior to photo capture to ensure all travelers have the ability to read and opt-out of the photo capture process.
+If a traveler chooses to opt-out, the traveler's identity must be manually verified against his/her travel document before permitting the traveler to board the vessel.
 Any updates to CBP mandated privacy signage must be posted as soon as possible (e.g., sufficient time for fabrication and posting).
-Business sponsors can find the most current version of communication materials on the CBP website. www.cbp.gov/biometrics 14 CBP will distribute TVS performance data to the business sponsor (and relevant biometric exit program stakeholders) on an agreed-upon frequency that is operationally sustainable.
+Business sponsors can find the most current version of communication materials on the CBP website. www.cbp.gov/biometrics 14 CBP will distribute TVS performance data to the business sponsor (and relevant biometric entry-exit program stakeholders) on an agreed-upon frequency that is operationally sustainable.
 15 CBP may require regular and ad hoc performance reporting on select systems integrated with TVS.
 Examples include but are not limited to: (a) estimated number of opt-outs; (b) camera capture rates; (c) number of travelers processed; (d) average photo quality scores; and (e) percentage of photos taken that were below the prescribed quality threshold.